-Miranda Lambert Admits Carrie Underwood Is A Better Singer, ‘She Can Sing Circles Around Me’
+Miranda Lambert Admits Carrie Underwood Is A Better Singer: ‘She Can Sing Circles Around Me’

-Miranda Lambert is opening up about her singing ability, and revealing that she thinks fellow country superstar Carrie Underwood is a much better singer than her.
-Miranda made the confession in a new interview with Cincinnati.com, where she gushed over her friend’s incredible voice and the competition the duo have in the country music world.
+Miranda Lambert is opening up about her singing ability and revealing that she thinks fellow country superstar Carrie Underwood is a much better singer than her.
+Miranda made the confession in a new interview with Cincinnati.com, where she gushed over her friend’s incredible voice and the competition the duo has in the country music world.

 When asked about he singing ability rather than her skills as a singer and a songwriter, Lambert confessed that she’s aware she doesn’t necessarily have the most powerhouse voice.